awesomemotive/WP-Mail-SMTP/readme.txt

 10. Email Log single page (Pro)

 == Changelog ==

+= 2.8.0 - 2021-05-06 =
+* Added: WP Site Health status check for the sending domain.
+* Added: WP Mail SMTP WordPress admin menu position filter hook.
+* Changed: Moved the Email Test tab to the new WP Mail SMTP > Tools page.
+* Changed: Updated the list of conflicting plugins.
+* Fixed: Removed the empty admin dashboard menu item for the Setup Wizard.
+* Fixed: The Setup Wizard conflicting issue with Admin 2020 plugin.
+* Fixed: The plugin settings pages not opening when WishList Member plugin was active.

 = 2.7.0 - 2021-03-25 =
 * IMPORTANT: Support for PHP 5.5 has been discontinued.
 If you are running one of those versions, you MUST upgrade PHP before installing or upgrading to WP Mail SMTP v2.7.
 Failure to do that will disable WP Mail SMTP functionality.